Readit News logoReadit News

 Side note: a similar, but even worse situation for the company is the Google Domains situation.
 Apparently what happened was that a new VP came into the org that owned it and just didn't understand the product.
 There wasn't enough direct revenue for them, even though the imputed revenue to Workspace and Cloud was significant.
 They proposed selling it off and no other VPs showed up to the meeting about it with Sundar so this VP got to make their case to Sundar unchallenged.
 The contract to sell to Squarespace was signed before other VPs who might have objected realized what happened, and Google had to buy back parts of it for Cloud.

-gsnedders · a month ago
+gsnedders · 7 months ago

 To some extent, it's cases like this which show the real fragility of everything existing as a unified whole in google3.